What is an IEP?

 Ask for Ways to Support

 Support is one of the main goals the IEP was created for your child.
 They will require that support every step of the way from everyone involved in their lives.
-From their home to the classroom, children with autism and other disabilities need support.
+From their home to the classroom, children with autism a vanity cryptocurrency address and other disabilities need support.
 This can be from the community, family members, friends and the school.
 When navigating an IEP, the team should be like a support system for the child and the parent.

 Follow Up with Questions After Meetings